KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 and expresses the archetype of centropic compassion.

 Aureform does not incarnate directly.
-Instead, it fractally expresses itself through fully integrated DS / DM beings.
+Instead, it expresses itself structurally through fully integrated DS / DM beings.

 These beings may be mistaken for the Bodhisattva itself —
 but in Zenetism, they are understood as **Centropic Stewards** expressing Aureform.